Downton Abbey Filming locations

 If you’re a fan of Downton Abbey you may recognise the blue drawing room with its ceiling painting of a Bacchanalian revel.
 You can tour the house with the National Trust from April to August if you are in England.

-For all of us mega fans, Amazon has a complete boxed set of Downton Abbey available mid-September.
+For all of us mega fans, Amazon has a complete boxed set of Downton Abbey available now and of course, Downton Abbey can be seen in all its glory on Netflix.

 This remarkable former train station was chosen as the Downton Abbey railway station.
-It was first opened in 1882 and today is part of the Bluebell Railway Heritage Line.
+It was first opened in 1882 and today is part of the Bluebell Railway Heritage Line on the North Yorkshire Moors railway.
 This is where Mary waved goodbye to Matthew on his way to fight in WWI.

 This is where Mrs Crawley goes into labour when they returned from cousin Rose’s home Duneagle Castle (aka Iverary in Scotland).